Guessing games – B2-C1

 In the game called Coffeepot, students guess a partner’s verb by asking questions.
 This time, however, they need to substitute the verb they are guessing with the word coffeepot.
 There are fifty verbs that students can play with.
 There are two sets of twenty-five words in the game.

 In the last of the five upper-intermediate and advanced ESL games called Password, students give each other one-word clues about certain words.
 The game can be played in groups of four or in pairs.
-There are some examples provided in the lesson, and there are two sets of twenty words available.
+There are some examples provided in the worksheet, and there are two sets of twenty words available.

 To read more about the games and see videos where famous actors play the games (and show them to your students, go to this blog post